tanishqvyas/learning-kafka/kafka.md

 2 Consumers

 In this case the message will be published to the partitions randomly.
 The consumers will be assigned to separate partitions.

+# Replication factor in Kafka

+Replication factor is the number of replicas that are maintained for each partition.

+Each partition has a replication factor.
+And is replicated across multiple server for fault tolerance.

+Only one partition will be active at a time and is called as Leader.

+The other partitions will only replicate messages and are called followers.

+The leader handles all the read and write requests while the followers passively replicates the leader.